-Eli is now working to develop a strong microhydro business in Oregon.
-Active also in promoting Oregon tax reform centered on taxing the carbon content of fossil fuels.
-In addition, Eli consults in green tech and web development, seeks investments in green technology and renewable energy, and is a founding partner in Social Venture Partners Portland.
-Eli considers as specialties-- research, writing, financial analysis, and energy economics and policy, enabling him to develop and compare alternative approaches to economics and energy policy.
+Eli owns a small renewable energy and management consulting company: Green Lightning Consulting, LLC.
+He is promoting Oregon tax reform centered on taxing the carbon content of fossil fuels and is a founding partner of Social Venture Partners Portland.
+Eli’s specialties– research, writing, financial analysis, and energy economics and policy — enable him to develop and compare alternative approaches to economics and energy policy.
+His BA in Philosophy and Computer Science is from Kansas University and his MS in CS is from Indiana University.
 After 20 years managing systems software development at AT&T, Sun Microsystems, and Intel, Eli received a graduate certificate in Energy Economics and Policy from Portland State University.

 Ben Vitale, Treasurer